LukasMut/lukasmut.github.io/index.md

 <p>I am a (full-time) Senior ML Research Scientist at <a href="https://www.aignostics.com/">Aignostics</a> and a (part-time) Senior Researcher in the Explainable Machine Learning Group at TU Munich, working on model merging, representation merging, and post-training approaches in Computer Vision.
 Prior to that, I was a Student Researcher at <a href="https://deepmind.google/">Google DeepMind</a> and a PhD student in Machine Learning at TU Berlin and the Berlin Institute for the Foundations of Learning and Data (<a href="https://www.bifold.berlin/">BIFOLD</a>).
 Throughout most of my PhD I have also been a guest researcher in the <a href="https://www.cbs.mpg.de/independent-research-groups/vision-and-computational-cognition">ViCCo Group</a> at the Max Planck Institute for Human Cognitive and Brain Sciences.
 I was mainly advised by <a href="https://scholar.google.com/citations?user=jplQac8AAAAJ&hl=en">Klaus-Robert Müller</a> (TU Berlin) and co-supervised by <a href="http://martin-hebart.de/">Martin Hebart</a> (MPI), <a href="https://simonster.com/">Simon Kornblith</a> (Anthropic), and <a href="https://lampinen.github.io/">Andrew Lampinen</a> (Google DeepMind).
 During my PhD, I've been part of a one-year Research Collaboration between TU Berlin and <a href="https://research.google/teams/brain/">Google Brain</a>, where I was advised by <a href="https://simonster.com//">Simon Kornblith</a>.
 Previously, I was a MSc student in IT & Cognition / Computer Science of <a href="http://isabelleaugenstein.github.io/">Isabelle Augenstein</a> and <a href="http://bjerva.github.io/">Johannes Bjerva</a> at the University of Copenhagen where I mostly worked on Question Answering and Machine Translation.</p>

 <p>My research mainly revolves around representation learning in computer vision.
 In particular, I try to understand the factors that influence the degree of <a href="https://arxiv.org/pdf/2211.01201.pdf">alignment between human mental and neural network representations</a> and use inspiration from human cognition to <a href="https://proceedings.neurips.cc/paper_files/paper/2023/hash/9febda1c8344cc5f2d51713964864e93-Abstract-Conference.html">improve deep learning models</a>.
-My goal is to build interpretable (vision) foundation models that generalize to downstream out-of-distribution settings (similar to how the human brain does); something that we partly achieved <a href="https://arxiv.org/pdf/2409.06509">here</a>.</p>
+My goal is to build interpretable (vision) foundation models that generalize to downstream out-of-distribution settings (similar to how the human brain does); something that we partly achieved in <a href="https://www.nature.com/articles/s41586-025-09631-6">this Nature paper</a>.</p>

-<p>Occasionally I dabble in philosophical discussions about <a href="https://arxiv.org/pdf/2310.13018">representational alignment</a> and try to develop common language across research disciplines together with other people in the field.
+<p>Occasionally I dabble in philosophical discussions about <a href="https://openreview.net/pdf?id=Hiq7lUh4Yn">representational alignment</a> and try to develop common language across research disciplines together with other people in the field.
 Recently, I've been thinking a lot about the <a href="https://arxiv.org/pdf/2411.05561">transferability of representational similarities across datasets</a>.
 Have a look at my <a href="https://scholar.google.com/citations?user=ktyApiAAAAAJ&hl=de">Google Scholar</a> for more information about my work.
 Feel free to reach out to me, if you believe our research intentions are aligned (pun intended) and you are keen to collaborate on a project.</p>

 # Academic Background

-* 2025- | <b>Senior Researcher (part-time), Computer Vision</b>
+* 2025- | <b>Postdoctoral Researcher (part-time), Computer Vision</b>
 	                <a href= "https://www.eml-munich.de/" id="eml">Expainable Machine Learning Group</a>,
 	                <a href="hhttps://www.tum.de/" id="tum">TU Munich</a>, Germany

-* 2021-2025 | <b>PhD Machine Learning</b>
+* 2021-2025 | <b>PhD Computer Science / Machine Learning</b>
 	                <a href="https://web.ml.tu-berlin.de/">Machine Learning Group</a> & <a href="https://www.bifold.berlin/">BIFOLD</a>,
 	                <a href="https://www.tu.berlin/en/" id="tub">TU Berlin</a>, Germany
+-- Thesis: <a href="https://depositonce.tu-berlin.de/items/0add8976-4d00-4dd0-8c24-6fbdcf253d2a">Representational alignment of humans and machines for computer vision</a>

 * 2021-2024 | <b>Guest Researcher, Computational Cognitive Neuroscience</b>
 	                <a href= "https://www.cbs.mpg.de/independent-research-groups/vision-and-computational-cognition" id="vicco"> ViCCo Group</a>,